Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Vendor-aware: "bookkeeper vs accountant"

-Decision-ready: "bookkeeper Ghent price quote"
+Decision-ready: "accountant Ghent price quote"

 E-commerce & retail